Evanlab02/ShoppingListApp/docs/installation.md

 You can also change the secrets by changing the .txt files in the secrets folder.

+!IMPORTANT!: Please change the backend version to 0.12.0 in the .env file, this is due to a bug in the latest version of the backend.

 ## Running the app

 To run the app, run the following command(s):